How to Choose Mutual Funds: Criteria and Guidelines | Share India

 Direct Plans

 In a mutual fund scheme, there are two types of plans: direct and regular.
-Direct investing allows investors to purchase NAV units directly from a fund house.
-Regular units have to be bought through a broker or commissioner.

-Returns are slightly higher in a direct Mutual Fund since commissions are not incurred.
+Returns are slightly higher in a direct mutual fund since commissions are not incurred.
 Depending on the asset management company and brokerage firm, this commission varies from 1-1.25%.

 Conclusion